vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: GGA exchange and exchange holes

 The AH hole characterizations should be seen as trusted models of the PBEx and PBEsolx hole.
 The HJS AH analysis of PBEx and PBEsolx also have nearly identical forms: Alone the scripted parameters denoted by an over bar in Eq.\ (\ref{eq:IHJS}) differs slightly in their formal expression.
 There are difference in the precise formulation of $\mathcal{H}(s)$.
 However, the resulting AH descriptions of PBEx and PBEsolx can claim an important maximum entropy status because of the close similarity with the EP descriptions.

 An important difference between the EP and the HJS exchange-hole descriptions lies in how these models are being used.
-The EP model\cite{EP98} was introduced to discuss the enhancement factor PBEx in terms of a non-oscillatory exchange hole, and it led to HSE.\cite{HSE03,HSE06} The HJS model\cite{HJS08} was introduced for a an even simpler discussion, but it is also being used for reverse engineering, i.e., being used to assert a plausible exchange-hole shape from the exchange enhancement factor.
+The EP model\cite{EP98} was introduced to discuss the enhancement factor PBEx in terms of a non-oscillatory exchange hole, and it led to HSE.\cite{HSE03,HSE06} The HJS model\cite{HJS08} allows for a simpler PBE discussion, but it is also being used for reverse engineering, i.e., being used to assert a plausible exchange-hole shape from the exchange enhancement factor.
 This track gave rise to both HJS-PBEsol\cite{HJS08,HSEsol} and several recent long-ranged corrected hybrids.\cite{Jana19}